Puppychan/EqualizeLandingPage/README.md

 - SASS - SCSS

 ### What I learned

-I learn how to use Grid
-How to fix overflow on body tag
+How to fix overflow background div on body tag
 - Create a wrapper for that div
-- Set position relative and overflow hidden
+- Set position absolute (for relative to the child div and not affect other elements) and overflow hidden
 - On div that makes body overflow, set position absolute And add package.json npm init -y